 I, (state your name), promise to plan ahead for holiday travel this year.
 I promise to book my air six to eight months in advance and use my savings for wine and chocolate. #justsayin

 (1) Get to the airport early.
 Repeat – get to the airport early!!!
-Plan to arrive an hour and a half before departure for domestic flights and two to three hours before departure for international flights.
+Plan to arrive two hours before departure for domestic flights and three hours before departure for international flights.
 It’s not just about getting through security in the nick of time, it’s also about comfort and easing your stress levels.
-The minimum check in time for domestic flights is 30 minutes and 60 minutes for international travel.
-This means that if you have not made it through the line to check in for your flight 30 minutes before your flight leaves, your seat will be given away.
-Some airports also have minimum baggage acceptance times of 40 to 45 minutes (60 minutes internationally).
-If you do not check your bags within that time frame, you will not be taking your bag on your flight.
+The minimum check in time for domestic flights is typically 30-45 minutes prior to departure time and 60 minutes for international travel.
+This time varies and may increase depending on your departing airport.
+This means if you have not made it through the line to check in by the cutoff time before your flight leaves, you will be denied boarding.
+Remember if you are checking bags, the bags must be processed by the airport agent prior to the cutoff time or you will be denied boarding–even if you’ve checked in online.

 (2) Get to your gate early.
 I cannot stress this enough.
 Nothing is worse than waiting an hour at your gate standing up.
 Some carriers also close boarding ten to fifteen minutes before departure – don’t cut it too close.

 (3) Review the new TSA rules and regulations.
 If you are traveling with Global Entry some of the newest changes will not apply to you.
 For everyone else, please wear shoes you can easily take on/off, remove your ipad and laptop ( and any electronics larger than a cell phone) from your carryon and place them separately in the bin.
 Food must also now be separated out, so pack it in a bag that you can easily remove.